qsliu2017/blog/src/content/posts/git-in-relational-model/index.md

 );
 ```

-The prefix `_` in `_oid` is used to indicate that it is not physically stored in the object.
-On the other hand, `content` is stored in the object and it is the only payload of the object.
+The prefix underscore in `_oid` indicates that it is not physically stored in the object.
+On the other hand, `content` is stored in the object and it is the only payload of the blob object.

 Note that there is no filename stored in the blob object, nor the other metadata of the file.
-Actually this metadata is stored in the tree object, which we will discuss later.
+In fact, this metadata is stored in the tree object.
+We will discuss it later.

 An important difference between this SQL schema and the actual Git storage is that the content can be only indexed by `_oid`, i.e. the `SHA1(content)`.
 That means we can not search a blob by its content directly.